True Women

-True Women is a 1997 American Western CBS TV miniseries based on the 1993 novel by Janice Woods Windle directed by Karen Arthur, starring Dana Delany, Annabeth Gish, Angelina Jolie, Julie Carmen, Tina Majorino and Rachael Leigh Cook.
-It was filmed in Austin, San Antonio, and McDade, Texas.
-The series covers five decades, from the Texas Revolution through Native American uprisings and the Civil War to the early stages of the women's suffrage movement.
-This miniseries was first aired on the CBS television network over two nights during May 1997.
+True Women is a 1997 two-part American Western television miniseries based on the 1993 novel by Janice Woods Windle.
+It was directed by Karen Arthur and stars Dana Delany, Annabeth Gish, and Angelina Jolie, supported by an ensemble cast including Tina Majorino, Rachael Leigh Cook, Michael York, Salli Richardson-Whitfield, Julie Carmen, Michael Greyeyes, Powers Boothe and Charles S. Dutton.
+It was first aired on CBS over two nights in May 1997.

+Filmed in Austin, San Antonio, and McDade, Texas, the series covers five decades, from the Texas Revolution through Native American uprisings and the Civil War to the early stages of the women's suffrage movement.

 The miniseries marks the debut of sisters Hilary and Haylie Duff, who were uncredited.